-Mothers and Children Study in Taiyuan City, China : This is a multi-level research program in Taiyuan to monitor the benefits of broader policy reforms to reduce the burden of pollution.
-At the individual/molecular level, with our local research partners in China, three serial prospective cohorts of pregnant women and their newborns in Taiyuan at three different time points (2009, 2011, and 2013), during a time of rapid policy change.
+Mothers and Children Study in Taiyuan, China : This is a multi-level research program in Taiyuan to monitor the benefits of broader policy reforms to reduce the burden of pollution.
+At the individual/molecular level, with our local research partners in China, three serial prospective cohorts of pregnant women and their newborns in Taiyuan have been enrolled in two-year intervals (2009, 2011, and 2013), during a time of rapid policy change.
 By doing so, we are able to assess the effectiveness of those policy changes in reducing air pollution, specifically PAH, and estimate the health and neurodevelopmental benefits to children in Taiyuan.
-In addition to this molecular epidemiologic research, at the population level we are tracking the impacts on environmental quality and population health of broad government actions in Taiyuan to reduce energy-related environmental pollution.
-The government has instituted measures in the area including shutting down power plants, industrial pollution clean-up initiatives, encouraging innovative technological developments, and holding local leaders responsible for the pollution emitted in their jurisdictions. .
+In addition to this molecular epidemiologic research, at the population level, we are tracking the impacts on environmental quality and population health of broad government actions in Taiyuan to reduce energy-related environmental pollution.
+The government has instituted measures in the area including shutting down power plants, industrial pollution clean-up initiatives, encouraging innovative technological developments, and holding local leaders responsible for the pollution emitted in their jurisdictions.
 In August 2014, we published a manuscript in Environment International that documented the direct benefits of government policies enacted in Taiyuan over ten years (2000-2009) on air quality, population health, and economic measures.
 The estimated cost savings are 3.8 billion Yuan (or 618 million USD) from the reduction of air-pollution-related morbidity and mortality.
 As our work continues, we anticipate that we will show increasing benefits as pollution is further reduced.
 The Taiyuan Study will continue to be a valuable case study for other areas of China and the world, prompting action on fossil fuel.